The Unknown Soldier (1955 film)

 The Unknown Soldier (Tuntematon sotilas, Okänd soldat) is a Finnish war film directed by Edvin Laine that premiered in December 1955.
 It is based on The Unknown Soldier, a novel by Väinö Linna.
 The story is about the Continuation War between Finland and the Soviet Union as told from the viewpoint of ordinary Finnish soldiers.

-The film was and remains the most successful movie ever in Finland; about 2.8 million people, or more than half the Finnish population, saw it in theaters.
+The film was and remains the most successful movie ever in Finland; about 2.8 million people, or more than half the Finnish population, saw it in theaters, and in 1956, the film won five Jussi Awards, including the award for best director.
 Its portrayal of Linna's characters is widely accepted as canonical.
-The film was voted the best Finnish movie by 1213 respondents in an Internet poll by Helsingin Sanomat in 2007.
+The film was voted the best Finnish movie by 1,213 respondents in an Internet poll by Finnish newspaper Helsingin Sanomat in 2007.

 The novel would be filmed again in 1985 by Rauni Mollberg and again in 2017 by Aku Louhimies.

 Synopsis

 Set against the events of the Finnish Continuation War, the film follows a machine gun troop's journey into the Soviet Union.
 The troop includes the simple-minded Hietanen, the jokey Vanhala, the cynical Lahtinen, the cowardly Riitaoja and grumpy Lehto.
 The film also follows the commanding officers, such as the happy and slightly senile Captain Kaarna, the young and idealistic 2nd Lieutenant Kariluoto, the calm and modest 2nd Lieutenant Koskela and the strict and unsympathetic Lieutenant Lammio.

 They face many struggles, such as seeing the supportive Kaarna die in their first battle, three of the soldiers refusing to leave their punishment post during an air-raid as well as defending the trenches after the Finns have taken back parts of Karelia.
 Part of the way, the troop is joined by Rokka, a Karelian veteran of the Winter War, who also clashes with Lammio due to having little respect for military discipline despite being an excellent and capable soldier.

-Throughout the film several of the main characters die.
+Throughout the film, several of the main characters die.
 Lehto is injured during night-patrol, left behind and shoots himself.
 Riitaoja dies the same night when he runs off frightened and gets lost in the woods.
 Lahtinen dies during the winter, defending his position as his fellow soldiers flee.
-Hietanen becomes blinded when he saves a young serviceman from being shot.
+Hietanen is blinded by shrapnel in an artillery attack when he saves a young serviceman from being shot.
 His military ambulance crashes and the blinded Hietanen is gunned down by passing Russian planes while trying to save the other injured soldiers.
 Kariluoto dies while leading a counter-attack, and shortly afterwards Koskela gets shot while destroying a tank using a satchel charge.